pojntfx/nextcloud-talk-bot-framework/README.md

 # Nextcloud Talk Bot Framework

-A framework for writing Nextcloud Talk chatbots with every language that supports gRPC.
+A framework to realize Nextcloud Talk chatbots in a client/server model, where sessions exchange data via gRPC stubs.

-Looking for the Nextcloud Talk Jitsi Bot?
-It has been re-written as a client for this framework at [pojntfx/nextcloud-talk-bot-jitsi](https://github.com/pojntfx/nextcloud-talk-bot-jitsi)!
+A Nextcloud Talk Jitsi Bot has been re-written, taking advantage of this framework.
+It implements the client side and can be found at [pojntfx/nextcloud-talk-bot-jitsi](https://github.com/pojntfx/nextcloud-talk-bot-jitsi).
+The server part is available as `nctalkproxyd`.
+The source-code is provided in this repo.

 Take a look at the following introduction video: